amir/community/contributors/design-proposals/api-machinery/validations-in-openapi-spec.md

 }
 ```

+> ### `pattern` and `format`
+> Since the `format` is an open value and serves as a hint a case could be made that the existence of both `pattern` and `format` can further enhance the user experience by providing necessary means for refinement types.
+For example by adding `"format": "DNS_LABEL"` it's possible to communicate with the target programming language that it's a string with `DNS_LABEL` refinement that constrains the set of values.
+The interpretation is, of course, language dependent.

 Enums can also be used to greatly reduce the number of possible values.
 For example, here's a simplified definition of `v1.PodSpec`:

 ```json